lammps/lammps/doc/src/Build_extras.rst

 To build with this package, you must choose which hardware you want to build for, either x86 CPUs or Intel KNLs in offload mode.
-You should also typically :ref:`install the USER-OMP package <user-omp>`, as it can be used in tandem with the USER-INTEL package to good effect, as explained on the :doc:`Speed_intel` page.
+You should also typically :ref:`install the OPENMP package <openmp>`, as it can be used in tandem with the USER-INTEL package to good effect, as explained on the :doc:`Speed_intel` page.

 When using Intel compilers version 16.0 or later is required.
-You can also use the GNU or Clang compilers and they will provide performance improvements over regular styles and USER-OMP styles, but less so than with the Intel compilers.
+You can also use the GNU or Clang compilers and they will provide performance improvements over regular styles and OPENMP styles, but less so than with the Intel compilers.
 Please also note, that some compilers have been found to apply memory alignment constraints incompletely or incorrectly and thus can cause segmentation faults in otherwise correct